-Instead of using a three-dimensional wire that extends over the PCB or a chip antenna, a PCB antenna consists of a trace drawn on a Printed Circuit Board.
-Depending on the type of antenna and the space constraints, the type of traces used for PCB antennas include straight traces, inverted F-type traces, meandered traces, circular traces, or a curved trace that has wiggles.
-The two-dimensional structure of the PCB antenna requires design software such as Altium Designer to ensure that the structure meets the specifications given by the manufacturer.
+Instead of using a three-dimensional wire that extends over the PCB or a chip antenna, a PCB antenna design software consists of a trace drawn on a Printed Circuit Board.
+Depending on the type of antenna and the space constraints, the type of traces used for PCB antenna designer includes straight traces, inverted F-type traces, meandered traces, circular traces, or curved trace that has wiggles.
+The two-dimensional structure of the PCB antenna requires robust antenna design software such as Altium Designer to ensure that the structure meets the specifications given by the manufacturer.

 Manufacturers may offer PCB antennas as already fabricated components that include cables and connectors.
-With the array of available PCB antenna options, a team can add to system design or customize an antenna according to electrical and mechanical requirements.
-PCB antenna designs range from basic microstrip patches to combinations of microstrip patches, striplines, and coplanar waveguide (CPW) transmission lines.
+With the array of available PCB antenna options (e.g. BLE antenna design, IoT antenna, etc.), a team can add to the system design or customize an antenna according to electrical and mechanical requirements.
+PCB antenna designs range from basic microstrip patches to combinations of microstrip patches, strip lines, and coplanar waveguide (CPW) transmission lines.
 Some designs may combine different types of transmission lines within the same PCB antenna.

 Because of the variation in RF ranges, designs that have the same power requirements often have different layouts and apply different principles for antenna design.
-Regardless of the application, the design of the antenna and the RF layout have the greatest impact on performance.
-In addition, PCB antenna designers must follow layout guidelines for the RF traces, observe best practices in PCB stackup and grounding, provide power supply decoupling, and select the proper RF passive components.
+Regardless of the application, the design of the antenna and the RF layout has the greatest impact on performance.
+In addition, a PCB antenna simulation software must follow layout guidelines for the RF traces, adhere to best practices in PCB stack-up and grounding, provide power supply decoupling, and be comprised of the proper RF passive components.
 Differences in design and product requirements establish the need for PCB antenna design software.